MicrosoftDocs/dynamics-365-ai/ai-docs/sales/adaptive-sequence.md

 When the seller skips an email activity that includes a condition, the flow follows the **No** path.

 >[!IMPORTANT]
->You need to [configure the email engagement feature](configure-email-engagement.md) in your organization before you start using conditions for the email activity.
+>- You need to [configure the email engagement feature](configure-email-engagement.md) in your organization before you start using conditions for the email activity.
 The interactions that customers have with emails are displayed in the condition list.
+>- [Enable linking sequence steps and activities](personalize-sales-accelerator.md#enable-linking-sequence-steps-and-activities) to create conditions for email activities.

 The following table lists the interactions that are available in email conditions.